tkam8/100-days-of-code/r1-log.md

 **Today's Progress**:
 Cleaned up yesterday's script.
 Colleague told me that I should try to convert python to c to really learn some deep stuff. still haven't caught up on sleep but pushing through.

+### Day 18: 20191018, Fri

+**Today's Progress**:
+Learned more about err handling and try except block with finally.
+Went over my existing code to see where I could clean it up, add comments so I can remember why I did what.
+Spend a lot of time cleaning up also my terraform project.
+What a mess it was, with wrong module names, non-exiting input and output vars, but it did feel good to see successful "terraform validate" and "terraform plan".